JesseRigon/Houstan/README.md

 # Install

-Currently this home lab assumes you have sudo access but does not assume you are loggin in as root.
+Currently this home lab will assume you have sudo access but does not that you are logged in as root.

-Clone the Houstan repo to your users home directory on the computer you wish to use as the command center.
+Clone the Houstan repo to your users home directory, on the computer you wish to use as the command center.

+Create a secondary directory

-It will place all configs and output all logs outside the git folder into ~/HoustonConfigs as the default.
+Houstan will place all configs uutside the public repo into ~/HoustonConfigs as the default location.
+OPTIONAL = I recommend creating a new private git repo for saving personal config data into, as a backup.

+Houstan will place all generated logs into ~/HoustanLogs.